 It is also a fact that unused plants and equipment – properly prepared for shutdown and left in fairly good condition – can retain much of their value.
 If, however as is normally the case, a plant is left “as is” and allowed to deteriorate, much of it can be fit only as scrap in just a matter of months.
 Engaging in a well-planned process of deactivation/mothballing can be worthwhile either way, whether it should ever be reactivated or just sold for its second-hand value at some future point.

 None of the products and techniques described is new or experimental.
 Due to the nature of the environment in which they operate, the U.S. Navy and many oil well drilling contractors have more than 40-plus years of documented experience in the techniques and practices described here.

-The materials and equipment you will need
+The materials and equipment you will need for plant closure

 Having a clear view of how the constant foes of galvanic/bio corrosion, mold, mildew, etc., can be mitigated if not defeated is essential.
 While much will depend on local condition, the wetter and colder situations are much more challenging in terms of handling humidity, while blowing dust is an issue for those in the high desert regions.
 For this article, we will, however, consider a central United States or European location.

 A useful analogy in developing a strategy is to compare what it takes to maintain fire.
 In the case of fire, it requires the three essential legs of “Heat + Fuel Source + Oxygen”, while in this case, age-related deterioration involves a “Driving Force (such as galvanic action) + a Conducting Medium (electrolyte) + Oxygen.”
 The fundamental approach to stopping or slowing this age-related deterioration is to remove one or more of the three legs.

 In simple terms, we aim to do the following: